Best Drum Dampeners

 Although most claim that they do not leave any on the packaging, if stored wrongly or in stores where the temperature surges, you might end up with a ball of sticky gel that is too disgusting to handle.

-I find that buying straight from the manufacturer or from Amazon is much safer.
+I find that buying straight from the manufacturer or from Amazon is much easier.
+Or, look for music stores that sell drum dampening gels.

 Best Weight Based Accessory for Drum Dampening

-Your card holder, wallet, or box of cigarette also works as a cost effective option.
+A card holder, wallet, or loaded box of cigarette may work as a free alternative to this.

-The drum clip won my heart in this category because:
+The drum clip made it into this category because:

 - it is relatively fool-proof,